artofhuman/artofhuman/README.md

 ### Hi there 👋

-### There are some open source projects where i contributed 🙌
+### There are some open source projects where I contributed 🙌

 ####  Python
 + [graphene-django](https://github.com/graphql-python/graphene-django/commits?author=artofhuman)